realizd-ai/repoplay/README.md

 Example:
   repoplay changes.xml
   repoplay -v -d changes.xml
+  repoplay --dry-run changes.xml
 ```

 ## Safety

 The script is making source code changes, so it is cautious.
 It prechecks the XML and the files it will operate on.
-If it sees any problems, it exists before making changes.
-It backs up all the files that it intends to modify and — if it later encounters a problem — the original files are restored from these backups.
+If it sees any problems, it exits before making changes.
+It backs up the files that it intends to modify and — if it later encounters a problem — the original files are restored from these backups.

-There's also a dry-run option (--dry-run) which shows the changes that would be made without making them.
+There's also a dry-run option which shows the changes that would be made without making them.